andaze/WebCorporate/content/services/recruit-agency/index.en.md

 Examples of use

-* ・Planning recruitment
+* Planning recruitment
-* ・Creating job advertisements
+* Creating job advertisements
-* ・Sharing of human resources database
+* Sharing of human resources database
-* ・Providing recruiting know-how
+* Providing recruiting know-how
-* ・Send out scout e-mails on behalf of the company
+* Send out scout e-mails on behalf of the company
-* ・Coordination of interview scheduling
+* Coordination of interview scheduling
-* ・Updating job postings on the company's recruiting website
+* Updating job postings on the company's recruiting website
-* ・Communicating with job seekers, such as notifying them of acceptance or rejection
+* Communicating with job seekers, such as notifying them of acceptance or rejection